LineageOS/lineage_wiki/pages/contributing_wiki.md

 git push origin
 ```

-Preview your changes - you can see your fork of the wiki at `http://yourusername.github.io/lineage_wiki`.
+Configure [Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) in your forked repository to preview your changes - you can see it at `http://yourusername.github.io/lineage_wiki`.

 #### Fixing mistakes